-Minimising personal data is one of the data protection principles and may be subject to the journalism exemption.
+Minimising personal data is one of the data protection principles.
 It requires you to make sure that the personal data you hold is:

 - adequate (sufficient to fulfil your stated purpose); - relevant (has a rational link to that purpose); and - limited (you do not hold more than you need for that purpose).